gromacs/gromacs/docs/install-guide/index.rst

 contexts.

 To make it possible to use other accelerators, |Gromacs| also includes OpenCL_ support.
+The minimum OpenCL version required is
+|REQUIRED_OPENCL_MIN_VERSION|.

 The current version is recommended for use with GCN-based AMD GPUs.
-It does work with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended, and please see the known limitations in the |Gromacs| user guide.
-The minimum OpenCL version required is |REQUIRED_OPENCL_MIN_VERSION|.
+It does work with NVIDIA GPUs, but using the latest NVIDIA driver (which includes the NVIDIA OpenCL runtime) is recommended.
+Additionally, there are known issues when using recent versions of the AMD APPSDK.
+For more details, please see the known limitations in the
+|Gromacs| user guide.
 It is not possible to configure both CUDA and OpenCL support in the same version of |Gromacs|.